 RE in our school

 The teaching of Religious Education (RE) is an important part of our curriculum.
 We believe that RE should get children thinking about the big questions in life and help them to begin to form and express their own beliefs, as well as understand and appreciate other's beliefs.
-We support children to understand and respect different opinions and beliefs and to appreciate diversity.
-We encourage children to develop: respect, appreciation and wonder, self-awareness and open-mindedness.
+We use the Emmanuel Project, provided by the Diocese, to provide a framework for the lessons.
+As a Church school, the majority of our RE lessons are focused on Christianity.

 The Long-term plan below shows everything that we will be teaching in RE this academic year, across our school.

 We love to invite visitors into our school and we also enjoy visiting different places of worship.
 Recently, Year 5 and 6 went to visit the Hindu Mandir in Ipswich.
 This tied into their RE topic for the half term.
 They learnt so much on the trip and were able to ask questions about everything they had learnt.
 We are really grateful to everyone at the Mandir for allowing us to visit.